<chordMember>

 (MEI.stringtab) String tablature string and fret information.

 @tab.fret(optional)Records the location at which a string should be stopped against a fret.
-Value conforms to data.FRETNUMBER.
+The value 0 (zero) indicates the open string.
+The value omit indicates an omitted string that does not sound.
+Value conforms to either data.FRETNUMBER or data.FRETNUMBER.omit.

 @tab.line(optional)Used in German lute tablature in cases where vertical positioning deviates from the norm which can be specified by @tab.align.
 Indicates the position of the tab note on one of the horizontal strands corresponding to the @lines attribute on <staffDef>.
 (Note that in this case, the lines are conceptual rather than visible).
 Value conforms to data.CLEFLINE.